k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 </td>
 <td style="width: 316px;">
 <ul>
-<li>Synchronization is not performed, however if the LU instance already exists in Fabric it will bring the existing LU instance data based on the most updated LU Schema definition.</li>
+<li>Synchronization is not performed, however if the LU instance already exists in Fabric, it will bring the existing LU instance data based on the most updated LU Schema definition.</li>
 <li>If the LU instance does not yet exist in Fabric, &nbsp;the following warning message is displayed:</li>
      Instance '&lt;LU Name&gt;:&lt;Instance ID&gt;' was not found and Sync is disabled.
 </ul>